Allex6/Allex6/README.md

-### Welcome!
-My name is Alex Souza 🎯

-Fullstack developer passionate about creating innovative solutions.
-With over 5 years of experience, I have built robust and scalable systems for several companies.
-Have you ever imagined a world where technology solves humanity's biggest problems?
-I'm working to make that happen.
-We'll get there.

-I am currently studying Data Science.
-My next goal is to complete my degree in Systems Analysis and Development, which I started but haven't finished yet.

-I started my career in 2019 as a freelancer, and later entered the world of startups, where I am to this day :)
+### Hi 😃

+My name is Alex Souza, and I am 24 years old.
+I started my professional career in 2019 working as a freelancer through the Workana platform.
+In 2022, I decided to change the direction of my career and joined Sunne, one of the fastest-growing startups in the Northeast region of Brazil.
+I was recognized as one of the top 100 best-rated freelancers in Brazil, a feat that fills me with pride.
+Throughout these years, I have been improving my skills and constantly seek to learn new things.

-I am driven by innovation!
-I believe that through technology we can change the world, and I am always looking for new challenges and inspirations.
-In addition, I am trying to get started in the open-source world, I really enjoy creating libraries and useful things for the community.
+I am driven by innovation and a great enthusiast of science and technology!
+I believe that technology allows us to change the world, while science allows us to improve it.
+Curiosity is what moves me.
+Currently, I am graduating in Data Science, and my main goals are to specialize in Machine Learning and Software Engineering.

-### Some of the best books I've ever read 📚

-- Node.Js Design Patterns;
-- Web Development with Node and Express;
-- Practical Node.js Building Real-World Scalable Web Apps by Azat Mardan;
-- Web-Application-Security-Exploitation-and-Countermeasures-for-Modern-Web-Applications;
-- JavaScript Patterns;
-- Engenharia de Software Moderna;
-- Socket.IO Real-time Web Application Development by Rohit Rai

 ### Some open-source projects and libraries (Made with ❤️)